hoereth/springfox-enum-plugin/README.md

 }
 ```

-Then - whenever this enumeration is used in combination with _@ApiModelProperty_, the plugin will extend the standard description.
+Then - whenever this enumeration is used in combination with _@ApiModelProperty_ or _@ApiParam_, the plugin will extend the standard description.
+Example:

 ```java
 @ApiModelProperty("This is the standard Swagger description for attribute.")